Gleviceras: Description

 Gleviceras produced laterally compressed involute shells with a small umbilicus, close spaced sinuous ribbing, and a sharp keel along venter.
-The suture in ammonitic with deep narrow complex lobes.
+The suture is ammonitic with deep narrow complex lobes.
 It is similar to Oxynoticeras except for being less narrow and having a more rounded venter.
 Fastigiceras differs primarily in having an occluded umbilicus.

 Taxonomy

 Gleviceras was described by Buckman in 1918 and is included in the Family Oxynoticeratidae and superfamily Psiloceratoidea.